alekspopovic/Gatsby-website-and-blog/content/blog/Building-a-Task-Management-App-in-React/index.md

 ---
 title: "Building a Task Management App in React"
 date: "2020-12-12"
 description: "Can you become more productive by making a productivity app?
-Not sure about that, but you can definitely becoime more productive by building new projects and a task management app has been on my mind for a long time now.
+Not sure about that, but you can definitely become more productive by building new projects and a task management app has been on my mind for a long time now.
 I decided to build it in React without using any additional plugins except node-sass which allows you to use .scss files in your project."
 tags:
   - web
   - react
 featuredImage: task.png
 ---

 Can you become more productive by making a productivity app?
-Not sure about that, but you can definitely becoime more productive by building new projects and a task management app has been on my mind for a long time now.
+Not sure about that, but you can definitely become more productive by building new projects and a task management app has been on my mind for a long time now.
 I decided to build it in React without using any additional plugins except node-sass which allows you to use .scss files in your project.

 If you prefer a video version of this tutorial you can watch me build a task management app on Youtube: